DukeWilki/homework03/README.md

 # Homework Assignment 3 - Password Generator
-This assignment ...
+This assignment was to create a random password adhering to user defined conditions.

 ## Contents
 <p>
-The app is composed of 3 html pages, one css page and 9 images: index.html portfolio.html contact.html style.css plus images
+The app is composed of 1 html page, oone javascript page one css page and one image: index.html script.js style.css secure.jpg
 </p>

 ## User Story